balena-io/debugging-masterclass/README.md

 * `dbus.service` - The DBus daemon socket can be used by applications by applying the `io.balena.features.dbus` label, which exposes it in-container.
-    This allows applications to control several host OS features, including the Network Manager, etc.
+    This allows applications to control several host OS features, including the Network Manager.

-Additionally, there are a couple of utility services that, whilst not required for a barebones operation, are also useful:
+Additionally, there are some utility services that, whilst not required for a barebones operation, are also useful:
 * `ModemManager.service` - Deals with non-Ethernet or Wifi devices, such as LTE/GSM modems.